Alla Tedesca

 This book is being republished as a revised and much expanded printed 2nd edition, including brand new material and photos.

-A4 printed hardback, approx. 170 pages and 170+ illustrations.
+A4 printed hardback, approx. 175 pages and 180+ illustrations.

-Limited edition of 300 numbered copies.
+Limited edition of 200 numbered copies (see update below).

 Order price: €79.95 EURO plus shipping*